Harkness Project Title: Informing for Improvement: The Who, How and What of Using Information to Improve the Provision of Healthcare

 - Head of Information Policy, Healthcare Commission, 2007

-Director of Quality Evaluation, Health Quality and Safety Commission, Wellington, New Zealand (Updated July 2013)
+Current Position: Director of Quality Evaluation, Health Quality and Safety Commission, Wellington, New Zealand (Updated 1/2014)

 Hamblin R, “Regulation, measurement and incentives.
 The experience in the US and UK: does context matter?”
 Journal of the Royal Society of Health, November 2008